-The bill vastly extends the PPA's enforcement powers, which the PPA has been claiming to lack for years.
-Among other things, the bill expands the PPA's investigative and supervisory powers to include the power to investigate offences, seize materials, detain a person for investigative purposes, and more.
-In addition, it grants the PPA authority to impose fines in increasing amounts, relative to the number of data subjects whose information is stored in the database.
+The bill proposed a wide extension of the PPA's enforcement powers, which the PPA has been claiming to lack for years.
+Among other things, the bill expanded the PPA's investigative and supervisory powers to include the power to investigate offences, seize materials, detain a person for investigative purposes, and more.
+In addition, it granted the PPA authority to impose fines in increasing amounts, relative to the number of data subjects whose information is stored in the database.
 The proposed baseline fines are ILS800,000, which can be multiplied up to four times.